 Double-Checking Accuracy

-Before proceeding, verify all the entered details on the calculator.
+Before proceeding, verify all the details you have entered on the calculator.
 Accuracy is crucial for obtaining precise outcomes.

 Applying for a Balance Transfer Card